ArashMozhdehi/651-Final-Project-Backend/README.md

      * Google Geocoding (For finding the place based on the Zip Code)
      * Google Geolocation (User's current location)
      * Google Places (For auto-complete)
-7. "must use at least one live data set": This mobile application uses the current location of the user and Calgary's live traffic incidents as the live data sources.
+6. "must use at least one live data set": It uses the location data from the IoT devices to provide statistical analysis on the user's activity and behavior, how much Calories they burn within a specific time range.
 (Requirement #7)
-8. "must perform data analytics using the following data sources": The mobile application performs data analysis on the current location of the user, Calgary's live traffic incidents (another live data source), and construction sites.
-It sends a notification to the user when he/she approaches those locations.
-(Requirement #8)
-9. "the front-end must be interactive": This mobile application provides a responsive, interactive, user-friendly, aesthetically pleasing, animated through a Android-based UI.
-(Requirement #9)
-10. "solve a problem": The purpose of this Mobile application is to allow the users to find bike-friendly destinations, e.g bike park, and the best bike route for them.
-It also directs the users to the amenities, e.g. wash room, in the city of Calgary.
-It also provides safety to the users by giving them heads up about the dangers along the road, e.g. incident sites.
+7. "must perform data analytics using the following data sources": As mentioned in the previous bullet-point, it preforms statistical analysis on users' location provided by their phones(the historical data of the IoT device).
+These API's endpoint batches also perform analysis on the user's current location(the real-time data of an IoT devices), the data provided by the Open Calgary, e.g. toilets', water fountains', and benches' locations (the historical data) and search for the matches within a range(contextual geo-spatial data relevant to the data collected by the devices).
+In the next step using a Q-Learning-based algorithms tries to find the best toilet within the range using the users' feedbacks as reward.
+8. "solve a problem": The purpose of this API endpoint batch is to provide convenience (choosing the convenient amenities based on the users feedback) and safety (by providing safety feedback from the other users) for the users.
 (Requirement #10)

 ## Project Launch
 February 2022